Just beginning your life as a motorcyclist?

-We've put together some tips for ensuring your early weeks and months on two wheels are both fun and safe.
+We've put together some tips new motorcycle riders to ensure your early weeks and months on two wheels are both fun and safe.

 If you get cut off, get stuck behind a slow vehicle, or are annoyed about something else in your life, try to stay calm.
 Take deep breaths or have a break.

 By pressing your knees against the petrol tank you're reducing weight on the handle bars, which in turn means you have to put less steering input to maneuver the bike.

 Extra motorbike riding tip: imagine the tank contains next month's rent money, and you need to stop it from flying away.

 Add these to the sides of your tank in order to help you achieve the above motorcycle riding tip.